chaukhoa97/portfolio-v2/docs/Next.js/page-rendering.md

 ## Pre-rendering

 By default, Next.js pre-renders every page.
-It means when there's a request, Next.js will pre-render the HTML page with its static content, instead of letting client-side JS do all the work like CSR.
+It means when there's a request, Next.js will pre-render the HTML page with its static content, instead of letting client-side JS do all the work like CSR -> **Great for SEO**.
 Each generated HTML is also associated with minimal JavaScript code to make the page fully interactive after it is loaded by the browser (This process is called `hydration`).

 [SSG](#static-site-generation), [ISR](#incremental-static-regeneration), [SSR](#server-side-rendering) are 3 ways Next.js pre-renders pages.